-Activate in the Equip->View/Customize page of the military screen.
+Bind to a key (the example config uses CtrlW), and activate in the Equip->View/Customize page of the military screen.

 Depending on the cursor location, it rewrites all 'individual choice weapon' entries in the selected squad or position to use a specific weapon type matching the assigned unit's top skill.
 If the cursor is in the rightmost list over a weapon entry, it rewrites only that entry, and does it even if it is not 'individual choice'.